-The "Valuation Point" as at which prices shall be used when valuing the assets of the Sub-Funds shall be such time on a Dealing Day as set out in the table below or such time on that Dealing Day as the Directors may determine from time to time and notify to Shareholders.
-For the avoidance of doubt, the Valuation Point for any Dealing Day shall always be a time on that Dealing Day and the time at which the Net Asset Value is calculated will always be after the Dealing Deadline.
+The "Valuation Point" as at which prices shall be used when valuing the assets of the Sub-Fund shall be such time on a Dealing Day which reflects the close of business in the markets relevant to the assets and liabilities of the Sub-Fund or such other time on that Dealing Day as the Directors may determine from time to time and notify to Shareholders.
+For the avoidance of doubt, the Valuation

+Point for any Dealing Day shall always be a time on that Dealing Day and the time at which the Net Asset Value is calculated will always be after the Dealing Deadline.